IIIF/api/source/api/content-state/0.3/index.md

 A content state Annotation always has the motivation `contentState`.
 This motivation is not defined by either the [W3C Web Annotation Data Model][org-w3c-webanno] or the IIIF Presentation API, and is chosen to avoid potential ambiguity when the target of the content state Annotation is itself an Annotation.
 The content state annotation may also have additional motivations such as `bookmarking`, `identifying` and so on, as defined by the W3C Web Annotation Model, but it is its particular `contentState` motivation that produces the required behavior in compatible software.

-This section shows four possible forms the content state may take, all of which are equivalent to the following example, which is the simplest content state - a reference to a IIIF Manifest.
+A content state annotation can take several formats.
+All of the four examples below are equivalent to the following annotation, which is the simplest content state: a reference to a IIIF Manifest.

 ```json
 {